 The process described above, splitting a statement up into successively smaller phrases until we get to the simplest possible components, is called parsing.
-A common way to describe the result, both for natural and for formal languages, is with tree diagrams.
-There are two slightly different ways to do this, which are perhaps best illustrated by examples.
+A common way to describe the result, both for natural and for formal languages, is what's called an abstract syntax tree.